lorilorimori/spiral-knights-worldbuilding/src/lib/rebis_theory.md

 One element from the patterns found earlier we can attempt to distill.
 In alchemy, it was believed that minerals, through their properties correspond to spiritual aspects of the soul.
 And, minerals themselves possessed, in that framework, souls, which were more of a characteristics and qualities reflected in its physical properties.

-Apart from those ideas, the theme of Rock Salt lacking infusion and through this attracting everything is also found in one other instance of the setting, it will be explored later.
+Apart from those ideas, the theme of Rock Salt lacking infusion and through this attracting everything is also found in one other instance of the setting, it will be explored later.-->

-##### Everfrost and Moonstone in Amu-Sol

-Devilites use dark matter.
-The presence of everfrost is marked by ice, as seen around the Everfrost Tower and Amu-Sol.
-But Everfrost Tower, when discovered, is seen to be made of moonstone. _Presence of moonstone in the everfrost tower is confusing, as Maulos has distinct everfrost shard present in his back, same as other trojans have dark matter_.
-What is moonstone then is ambiguous.
+##### Amu-Sol's Writings

-The writings, connecting treasure boxes on the solid ground around the everfrost tower would be not of rock salt, as it has no reason to be there, unless rock salt was used to protect the encircled items, those being piles of snow and treasures.
-The theme of rock salt is vague, mainly due to lack of any connections apart from slime family of monsters.
+The writings, connecting treasure boxes on the solid ground around the everfrost tower would be not of rock salt or everfrost, as the circles glow, so we are left with an aforerementioned potentioal of moonstone being used.

 And, as the entirety of the depth is covered with those _glowing writings_, as if protecting the tower, we would consider them being same as ones in the Ancient Grove.
 But, their color is different, ever so slightly.
-This cold pale color is consistent across all writings found in Amu-Sol, which, we believe, frames them as an intentional design choice in the context of the Amu-Sol setting and ideas it is intended to convey.
+This cold pale color is consistent across all writings found in Amu-Sol, which, we believe, frames them as an intentional design choice in the context of the Amu-Sol's setting and ideas it is intended to convey.

 As Rock Salt is used in [Shocking Salt Bomb](https://wiki.spiralknights.com/Shocking_Salt_Bomb): `For nutritional purposes, this particular chunk of salt has been enriched with dangerous amounts of electricity`, and the latter has arcs of electricity, we may attempt to link it to the patterns of the writings across [Heart of Ice](https://wiki.spiralknights.com/Heart_of_ice) depths -- intended to inspire electric motif disregarding their physical composition:

 - Before Amu-Sol, [Frozen Highway](https://wiki.spiralknights.com/Heart_of_Ice/Frozen_Highway) has those same elements used to connect Howlitzers, transforming them functionally into switches for the gates' grid.
 - In [Amu-Sol](https://wiki.spiralknights.com/Heart_of_Ice/Amu-Sol) those patters are seen near mechanical switches and buttons.

-While preserving electrical motif, those writings could be either of everfrost, rock salt, or moonstone.
+While preserving _electrical motif_, those writings could be either of everfrost, rock salt, or moonstone.

 - Due to absence of everfrost being used in this more mundane context, we would consider the writings across Amu-Sol being of salt or moonstone.